-1. Text should be printed with the highest possible contrast.
+Text should be printed with the highest possible contrast.
 There is good evidence that for many readers who are older or partially sighted, light (white or light yellow) letters on a dark (black) background are more readable than dark letters on a light background.
+Very high contrasts are difficult to achieve with color combinations other than black and white.

 Type should be large